Birkenwerder station

 Birkenwerder (Bahnhof Birkenwerder) is a railway station in the town of Birkenwerder, Brandenburg, Germany.
-The station lies of the Berlin Northern Railway and the train services are operated by Deutsche Bahn including Berlin S-Bahn services.
+The station lies on the Berlin Northern Railway and the train services are operated by Deutsche Bahn including Berlin S-Bahn services.

-Some of the station's tracks are electrified using both DC using the third rail system of the Berlin S-Bahn and AC using the overhead line system of the Deutsche Bahn long-distance lines.
+Some of the station's tracks are electrified both with DC via the third rail system of the Berlin S-Bahn and AC via the Deutsche Bahn long-distance overhead line.

-The so-called "Rote Brücke" (red bridge), a pedestrian bridge that leads over the railway tracks, is a protected monument.
+The so-called "Rote Brücke" (red bridge), a pedestrian bridge that leads over the railway tracks, is a protected structure.